 During the year, the entity adopted the new accounting guidance required by generally accepted accounting principles issued in ASU 2018-08 - Not-For-Profit Entities (Topic 958): Clarifying the Scope and Accounting Guidance for Contributions Received and Contributions Made.
-Key provisions in this guidance include clarification of accounting for grants and contracts as exchange transactions or contributions.
+Key provisions in this guidance include clarification of accounting for grants and contracts as exchange transactions or contributions and improve guidance to distinguish between conditional and unconditional contributions.
 The entity has updated these statements accordingly.
 The implementation of this guidance resulted in no changes to the prior year information as previously presented.